Inner-Heaven/libzetta-rs/README.md

 ## Usage

 Public API for `zpool` stable.
 Public API for `zfs` might change after I actually get to use it in other projects.
-Consult the documention on usage.
+Consult the [documention](https://docs.rs/libzetta/latest/libzetta/) on usage.

 ### FreeBSD

 This library focused on FreeBSD support.
 This should work on any FreeBSD version since 9.2.
 No intention on supporting legacy versions.
 Supported versions:
  - 12.1
+ - 13.0 (No CI setup for it)

+*NOTE*: FreeBSD 13.0 borked `libzfs_core` dependencies.
+Until it's fixed solution is to use `LD_PRELOAD` to load `libzfs_core` from ports.
+*NOTE*: Since FreeBSD switched to OpenZFS, support for "legacy" will be dropped at first breakage.

 ### Linux

-Right now it verified works with `0.7.13` and entire `0.7.x` branch.
+Verified on what is avaiable for Ubuntu 20.04 at the time of writting it's `0.8.3`.

 ## How it works